JKamsker/FourSer.Gen/README.md

 ## Polymorphic Serialization

-Support for polymorphic types using type discriminators:
+Support for polymorphic types using type discriminators.
+The generator supports two modes:

+### 1. Explicit TypeId Property

+When you have a TypeId property in your model:

 ```csharp
 [GenerateSerializer]